BASEline is a set of tools designed to help skydivers and BASE jumpers improve wingsuit flight performance. BASEline

 - Evaluate flight plans using Google Earth

 The easiest way to upload tracks to BASEline is to record the data using the BASEline Flight Computer app.
 Once you sign in using your google account, the app will sync tracks directly to your BASEline account.

-You can also upload track files from your computer.
+You can also upload track files to the website from your computer (if you have a FlySight, for example).
 Once you are signed in to baseline.ws, you should see the upload area on your tracks page:

 BASEline currently supports track uploads from the following sources: BASEline Flight Computer, FlySight, GPX files, and some KML files.